mauecker/ScipyFinalProject/README.md

 The `main.py` file controls the overall procedure of the program.
 In order to do that, it calls functions from the `query_io.py`, `sourcing.py`, and `plotting.py` files.
 Functions that are needed by more than one of those latter three files are stored in `utils.py`.

-The three files `query_io.py`, `sourcing.py`, and `plotting.py` hold the main functionality of the code.
+The three files `query_io.py`, `sourcing.py`, and `plotting.py` hold the main functionality of the module.
 Each of them has a controlling function at the top, by means of which it interfaces to the `main.py` file.
 This controlling function then calls other functions within the same file or from `utils.py` which achieve the respectively desired goal.<br>
 - `query_io.get_query()` organizes a terminal dialog to get the user's specifications regarding which aspect to visualize and what data to use to do so (which team/season).
 - `sourcing.get_data(query)` structures the process of scraping data from `bbref`and preprocessing it for visualization.
 - `plotting.visualize(data, query)` decides which function to use for plotting based on the query, specifically the queried aspect.